Fellowship-of-the-Link/old-TfT-test1/README.md

 _Mapping the thinking tool landscape with collective intelligence._

-## Scorecard: N tools
+## Current Tools4Thought Scorecard (demo)

 ![[radar-demo1.png]]
-*5 Tools for Thought scored against the current set of 11 dimensions.
+*5 Tools for Thought scored using the current 11 dimensions.
 Data extracted from NN personal profiles.*

 * ***Add your own stories, tools and techniques: [[Contribute]]**
 * Learn more and contribure to these dimensions: [[measuring thinking tools]]